Apply to Catholic University's undergraduate program in Sociology.Learn More

 All majors must complete the above core required curriculum with a grade of “C-” or better and an additional six elective courses offered by the Department of Sociology.
 To fulfill the requirements for one of the tracks, students must take at least three courses within the track and pass these courses with a minimum grade of "C-" or better.
 Majors who complete the core requirements for one or more tracks will be awarded a certificate of completion upon graduation.
 We expect all Criminology majors to complete the above core courses (exempting SOC 452) before the senior year.

 All students enrolled in the major are required to successfully pass either a comprehensive examination or a senior thesis.
-The senior thesis is under the supervision of two faculty advisors selected by the student pursuing the thesis option.
+The senior thesis is under the supervision of one faculty advisor selected by the student pursuing the thesis option.
 Any student with a cumulative GPA of 3.2 or higher may opt to complete the senior comprehensive or the thesis as part of her/his capstone experience.
 Students wishing to write a thesis in lieu of taking comprehensive exams must have identified a topic and a faculty sponsor by the end of their junior year, e.g., 2 semesters before graduating.